Arthus15/EinsteinGame/ReadMe.md

 ## 2. EinsteinGameClient

-Due to time I decide to make an Application Client instead of a web client, although it's not the same, it allows us to try the application in a clearly way.
+Due to time I decide to make an Application Client instead of a web client, although, it's not the same but it allows us to try the application in a clearly way.

-It's compose for a Program class wich initialize "EinsteinGameClient" that is essentially a Form with 2 labels, 2 textbox and 1 botton to start.
+It's compose for a Program class wich initialize "EinsteinGameClient" that is essentially a Form with 2 labels, 2 textbox and 1 start botton.
-On the background code of the form I decide to add a small input-type controll to make sure that the correct parameter is introduced.
+On the background code of the form I decided to add a small input-type controll to make sure that the correct parameter is introduced.

 ## 3. WCFLibraryEinsteinGame

-It contains the full logic of the application.
-The proyect is divide by folders:
+It contains the full logic of the applicatio and it's divide by folders(they act like layers):

 - Application: Contains the classes that executes the game.
 - Distributed Services: Contains the service call by the client.